 Switzerland is not a member of the European Union or the Eurozone (countries using the Euro as their currency).

 Meanwhile, other important decisions have been made too.
 Switzerland is a major transit country for both passengers and freight between Northern and Southern Europe.
 The Swiss people voted for expanding rail traffic rather than road traffic, although maintaining existing roads is a priority too.
-As a result, sensitive Alpine regions remain attractive to locals and tourists, CO2 emission is limited, traveling times are reduced and transport capacity is growing.
+As a result, sensitive alpine regions remain attractive to locals and tourists, CO2 emission is limited, traveling times are reduced and transport capacity is growing.
 On the Bern to Italy route, the Lötschberg base tunnel was opened in 2007.
-On the Lucerne to Italy route, the Gotthard base tunnel has been opened in December 2016.
+On the Zurich to Italy route, the Gotthard base tunnel has been opened in December 2016.